AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 * `"asc"`
 * `"none"`

 **Note**: If you add the `size` field to your data, tiles are sorted by size, not value.
-If you disable sorting, tiles are arranged according to the order of their listing in data.
+If you disable sorting, tiles are arranged according to the order in which they occur in data.

 The sample below shows how to set the sorting mode: